selkovjr/gt-2-thermistor-experiment/README.md

 > The series labeled *fool's errand* (red) shows how the gradient in the heatsink model varies with probe temperature.
 It is flipped and scaled 15% for easier comparison with the previous model, *lucky strike* (green).

 This observation begs the question of how many non-trivial model configurations are possible that both match the observed temperature dependence at the probe and properly minimize Steinhart-Hart residuals for the thermistor.
-Another question (and probably one that should be answered first) is whether the minimization of residuals by a realistic model-derived transformation of probe temperature makes that temperature a good proxy.
+Another question (and probably one that should have been answered first) is whether the minimization of residuals by a model-derived transformation of probe temperatures makes it a good proxy.

+The only answer obtained so far is that the warping of Steinhart-Hart residuals in calibration by proxy can possibly be caused by temperature gradient.